Character Creation

 Character Sketch

-Use the Skeleton to sketch the vision of your Character.
+Use the skeleton to sketch the vision of your Character.
+This is a great tool for us fidgeters and doodlers to use while waiting our turn.

 Age